 CHEM 299.
-Travel Course.
-1-4 Credits.
+Travel Course, 1-4 Credits.

 Travel courses are conducted to various parts of the world and are led by one or more faculty members.
 May be repeated to different locations.
-P: cons of instr & prior trip arr & financial deposit.

 CHEM 300.
 Bio-Organic Chemistry.
 3 Credits.

 Those aspects of the field pertinent to students entering the biologically related disciplines: Basic organic chemistry, natural products and molecules important to biological systems.
 Full credit not given for both Chem 300 and Chem 302 or Chem 303.